-Creativity In Care’s Positive Dementia Care is for people interested in an holistic, person-focused, creative and social model approach to working with people living with a diagnosis of a dementia (or other long-term condition that appears to affect communication, cognition and/or memory).
+Creativity In Care’s Creativity in Dementia Care is for people interested in an holistic, person-focused, creative and social model approach to working with people living with a diagnosis of a dementia (or other long-term condition that appears to affect communication, cognition and/or memory).

 The work is focused on connections that support and respect individuality and increase a sense of possibility and awareness.
 Relationships are built through creative processes that enhance wellbeing.